 Lord Bartholomew Burghersh the Younger (d.
 1369), son of Bartholomew Burghersh the Elder, adopted his father's profession of arms and rivalled him in military distinction.
 "His recorded career begins in 1339, when he accompanied Edward III in his expedition to Flanders and took part in the first invasion of French territory."

 Henry Burghersh (1292-1340), was Bishop of Lincoln, third son of Sir Robert Burghersh, Lord Burghersh, whose family took their name from Burghersh or Burwash in Sussex.

 The Placita de Quo Warranto, temp.
 Edward I-III had two entries for the family: William de Burwarsh, Kent, 20 Edward I; and Henry de Burghersh, Nottinghamshire, 30 Edward I. The Hundredorum Rolls of 1273 listed: Robert de Burgheste in Sussex.

 Early History of the Berewashe family

-Another 305 words (22 lines of text) covering the years 1273 and 1320 are included under the topic Early Berewashe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berewashe research.
+Another 153 words (11 lines of text) covering the years 1273 and 1320 are included under the topic Early Berewashe History in all our PDF Extended History products and printed products wherever possible.

 Berewashe Spelling Variations